NIT-Administrative-Systems/DataHub-Docs/introduction/quickstart.md

 ## Consuming Data
-*DataHub could help me consume another system's data*
+*DataHub could help me consume another system's data for which there's no API*
 - Identify/define the specific requirements for the service.
 - Identify the producing system/owner of the data.
 - Open a footprints ticket with 'DataHub' in the subject.